 KRS 183.525 provides the funding authority to operate the Aviation program.
 Since July 2000, the sales and use tax collected from the sale of aviation jet fuel funds the operation.

-The Budget of the Commonwealth suspends the provisions of KRS 183.525(5) during the 2006-2008 biennium so that funds accruing to the Kentucky Aviation Economic Development Fund may support the administrative and operating costs of the Aviation program.
+The Executive Budget suspends the provisions of KRS 183.525(5) during the 2006-2008 biennium; therefore, funds accruing to the Kentucky Aviation Economic Development Fund may support the administrative and operating costs of the Aviation program.